Likelion-Wisconsin/Likelion-Wisconsin/README.md

-# LikeLion UW-Madison 🦁💻
+# LikeLion Wisconsin 🦁💻
-Welcome to the LikeLion UW-Madison GitHub page!
+Welcome to the LikeLion Wisconsin GitHub page!
 We are a passionate group of students from UW-Madison dedicated to building innovative projects that harness the power of technology.
 Through collaboration, creativity, and a commitment to excellence, we strive to make a positive impact on the world through code.

 ## 🌟 Our Mission